js-seth-h/grunt-service/readme.md

 Default: `false`
 Type: `Boolean`

-If false, exit code of command is ignored. if true, exit code 0 mean success( continue next task ) otherwise grunt show error and stop
+If false, current `Service Status is ignored`. it means try to start already running service, the task is considerd success. if true, trying to start running service or stop not running service make error, and grunt will stop all tasks.

 ### pidFile
 Type: `File path`